Directors

 Faculty

-Emma Aguila Associate Professor at the USC Sol Price School of Public of Policy.
-Her research focuses on interrelation between socioeconomic status and health and how social security and social insurance programs can help improve health and well-being for vulnerable middle-aged and older adults.
+Emma Aguila Associate Professor at the USC Sol Price School of Public Policy.
+Her research examines the relationship between socioeconomic status and health, with a focus on how social security and social insurance programs can improve the well-being of vulnerable middle-aged and older adults.
 Dr. Aguila has extensive experience designing and implementing field experiments and longitudinal surveys.
-She led a randomized control trial analyzing the impact of a non-contributory pension program in the State of Yucatan, Mexico.
-She is Co-Investigator of the Mexican Health and Aging Study (MHAS) survey in Mexico.
+She led a randomized control trial evaluating the impact of a non-contributory pension program in the State of Yucatán, Mexico, and serves as Co-Investigator of the Mexican Health and Aging Study (MHAS).

 eaguilav@usc.edu | more info